Get your copy of the ACSM CPT exam cheat sheet. It helps immensely in studying for the exam.

 When going from rest to max exertion, the requirements for energy by the muscles doing the work are substantial.
 Thus, the need for resynthesis of ATP is important.

 ATP is the ideal agent of energy transfer that is used to power all of the cell’s energy needs.
-Energy is released during the hydrolysis of ATP in order to form ADP and one phosphate.
+Energy is released during the hydrolysis of ATP to form ADP and one phosphate.
 This is the process that powers skeletal muscle contractions.

 This CP system transfers high energy phosphates of creatine phosphate for ATP to be rephosphorylated.
 This is a rapid system due to their only being one step, but there are very limited quantities of creatine stored in cells.
 There is essentially only enough for 5 – 10 seconds of activity at a time.
 Since oxygen isn’t involved, this is called anaerobic.